Tanauan, Batangas: Etymology

+Like most Batangueños, Tanauan residents also pronounce the city's name as Tan-awan, in Batangas Tagalog dialect, despite the spelling.
+It is also spelled as Tanawan.

 History

-Tanauan (lookout point) was founded by the Augustinians in 1584 on the northwestern bay of Lake Taal, called Tanauan Bay.
+Tanauan was founded by the Augustinians in 1584 on the northwestern bay of Taal Lake (formerly Bombon Lake), called Tanauan Bay.
 Lookout towers were associated with 16th and 17th century churches to forewarn of Moro raids.
-"Old Tanauan" (Lumang Tanauan) included such a watch tower and associated sapao (built-up structures in the water).
-The 1754 eruption of Taal Volcano forced the town inhabitants to move initially to Sala.
-Then both towns moved again later that year to Tanauan's current location, in which Sala is now a barrio.
+"Old Tanauan" (Tagalog: Lumang Tanauan) included such lookout tower and associated sapao (built-up structures in the water).
+The 1754 eruption of Taal Volcano forced the town inhabitants to initially move to Sala.
+Subsequently, both towns moved again later that year to Tanauan's current location, in which Sala is now a barrio.

 Tanaueños have displayed characteristics of personal independence and nationalism since early history.
-The town is called the cradle of noble heroes due to its contribution to the revolutionary movement of its sons Apolinario Mabini, the brains of Katipunan, and later by the statesman Jose P. Laurel.
-Also, three Tanaueños served as governors of Batangas, namely: Jose P. Laurel V, Modesto Castillo and Nicolas Gonzales.
+The town is called the cradle of noble heroes due to its contribution to the revolutionary movement of its sons Apolinario Mabini, the brains of Katipunan, and later by the statesman José P. Laurel.
+Also, three Tanaueños served as governors of Batangas, namely: José P. Laurel V, Modesto Castillo and Nicolas Gonzales.

+From 1903 to 1906, during the American occupation, it was consolidated with the municipality of Talisay and became the seat of the municipal government.
+In 1904, the barrios of Balaquilong (Balakilong), Bayuyungan, Binirayan (Berinayan), Bugaan, and San Gabriel were ceded to Taal by virtue of Act No. 1244; these barrios would eventually be returned to Talisay and later form the present-day Laurel.

 Recent events include the assassination of its former mayor, Cesar V. Platon, by NPA rebels on May 7, 2001, as he was running for the governorship of Batangas.
-This happened a few days before the election.
-On July 2, 2018, then-incumbent mayor Antonio Halili, noted for public humiliation campaigns against criminals and drug pushers, was assassinated during the flag raising ceremony at the city hall.
+This happened in Tuy a few days before the election.
+On July 2, 2018, then-mayor Antonio Halili, noted for public humiliation campaigns against criminals and drug pushers, was shot and killed during the flag raising ceremony at the city hall at age 72.

 Cityhood

-The Congress approved the then Batangas 3rd District Rep. Jose Macario Laurel IV's bill and a Senate counterpart measure on December 19, 2000 the Republic Act No. 9005 known as "The Charter of the City of Tanauan."

-On February 2, 2001, President Gloria Macapagal Arroyo signed it into law.
+The Congress approved Batangas 3rd District Representative Jose Macario Laurel IV's bill and a Senate counterpart measure to convert the municipality of Tanauan into a city on December 19, 2000.
+Republic Act No. 9005, known as "The Charter of the City of Tanauan," was signed into law on February 2, 2001, by President Gloria Macapagal Arroyo.

-On March 10, 2001, on Saturday, the charter was approved by a referendum in Tanauan that drew 8,890 or 16% of the 55,453 registered voters.
-Two ballots were either spoiled or blank.
-The "yes" had it over the "no" by a landslide, 7,026 to 1,961.
+On March 10, 2001, the charter was approved by a referendum in Tanauan that drew 8,890 or 16% of the 55,453 registered voters.
+The "yes" option won 7,026 to 1,961.

-According to cityhood advocates, quoted in reports reaching Batangas on Sunday, the turnout, despite being two times better than previous conversion-to-city exercises, was still only 16%.